 An important part of the Electronic Engineering programme at the University of Waikato is supported work placements into relevant industries.
 This gives you the opportunity for paid work experience while further exploring the field of Electronic Engineering you could choose for your career.

 You'll work on major research design projects, creating products with commercial applications, which are then showcased at our annual Oji Fibre Solutions Engineering Design Show.
 Importantly, there is also a focus on developing well-honed communication skills that are such a vital part of the profession.

-At Waikato the Electronic Engineering programme is fully accredited by the Institution of Professional Engineers New Zealand (IPENZ); meaning your degree is internationally recognised and you can work just about anywhere in the world.
+At Waikato the Electronic Engineering programme is fully accredited by Engineering New Zealand (formerly IPENZ); meaning your degree is internationally recognised and you can work just about anywhere in the world.